 - Marinade injector (meat injector)

-- Spray bottle- to spritz the meat during cooking process.
+- Spray bottle- to spritz the meat during the cooking process.

 - Meat thermometer